Hawaiian Turkey Burgers

 • Ginger – While you can always use dried ginger in a pinch, fresh ginger packs a flavorful punch, s use it if you can.

 • Teriyaki Sauce – You will need a nice, thick teriyaki sauce, not the kind that is thin like plain soy sauce.
 Look for this in the Asian foods aisle of the grocery store.
-I usually buy Kikkomen Teriyaki Baste and Glaze.
+I usually buy Kikkoman Teriyaki Baste and Glaze.
 If you want to make your own, try this Teriyaki Sauce.

 • Mayonnaise – Mayo is optional, but definitely tasty on the finished burger!